yuqcheng/ANGSD_Project/README.md

 ## STAR

 We construted the index folder with hg38.fa and hg38.ncbirefdata.gz.
+All the bash files are uploaded in the bashs file folder.

 **STAR index PATH: /athena/angsd/scratch/yuc4009/refdata**